cmwang-cottageclothing/learning-mariadb/ReadMe.md

 But, where is mariadb-client?
 How can I connect to the mariadb server?

-After some research, in the [official document](https://hub.docker.com/_/mariadb) (read the Connect to mariadb from the MySQL command line client) I found that the official mariadb image can be used to connect to another mariadb server container.
-The command given is:
+After some research, in the [official document](https://hub.docker.com/_/mariadb) (read the section, Connect to mariadb from the MySQL command line client) I found that the official mariadb image can be used to connect to another mariadb server container.
+The command given in the article is:

 ```shell
 docker run -it --network some-network --rm mariadb mysql -hsome-mariadb -uexample-user -p